ismail-safha/fashion_shop_nextjs/README.md

     2. save address in context

 14. Create Payment Method Screen

     1. dispaly payment methods
     2. save payment method in context

+15. Seed sample products
+    1. insert sample products to mongodb
+    2. load products from db in home and product screen
+    3. check product count in stock in add to cart